 The code of practice is issued under section 122(2) of the Police Act 1997.
-Organisations using the DBS checking service must comply with the code of practice.
+Organisations using the DBS checking service must comply with this code of practice.
 It is there to ensure that organisations are aware of their obligations, and that the information released will be used fairly.

 Storing information for DBS certificate information

 The correct storage of DBS certificate information is important.
-The code of practice requires that the information revealed is considered only for the purpose for which it was obtained and should be destroyed after a suitable period has passed - usually no longer than six months.
+The code of practice requires that the information revealed is considered only for the purpose for which it was obtained, and should be destroyed after a suitable period has passed - usually no longer than six months.

 If we believe that the code of practice isn’t being followed, we can refuse to issue a DBS certificate.

 Usually, a job applicant has no legal obligation to reveal spent convictions.
 If an applicant has a conviction that has become spent, the employer must treat the applicant as if the conviction has not happened.
-A refusal to employ a rehabilitated person on the grounds of a spent conviction is unlawful under the Rehabilitation of Offenders Act (ROA) 1974.
+Refusal to employ a rehabilitated person on the grounds of a spent conviction is unlawful under the Rehabilitation of Offenders Act (ROA) 1974.